Birth Control and High Blood Pressure

 Why does a doctor check your blood pressure when you take the pill?

-Taking the combined contraceptive pill can increase your risk of getting high blood pressure (hypertension), depending on the pill that you are using.
+Depending on the kind of combined contraceptive pill you are using, taking the pill can actually increase your risk of getting high blood pressure (hypertension).
 Your doctor needs to check your blood pressure to make sure that it is staying at a safe level.

 If you already have high blood pressure, speak to your doctor before taking the pill.
 Another form of contraception such as a progestogen-only pill or the contraceptive injection may be more suitable for you.